liamb0t/liamb0t/README.md

 ### Hi there! 👋 I'm Liam.

-- 💻 Self taught dev with 6 years of experience in Python.
+- 💻 6 years of experience in Python.
 - 🚀 Creator and developer of [Bibimhak](https://bibimhak.com), a filesharing and community platform for teachers in South Korea.
 - 💡 Passionate about Vue.js and Flask.
 - 📚 Currently learning Typescript.